oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

-As someone who would like to attend the penguin DEMO, I want to click on an individual DEMO to see more detail like a description or maybe a map showing the way to the location, but I can’t.
+As someone who would like to attend the penguin DEMO, I want to click on an individual DEMO to see more details, like a description or a map showing the way to the location, but I can’t.
-Also there are two different times when the penguin DEMO happens.
-There are also a variety of locations where DEMOS happen.
+There are also two different times when the penguin DEMO happens, and a variety of locations where DEMOS happen.
-As a person planning my visit to the zoo, it would be useful to see all the time options for one DEMO grouped together or see only the DEMOS happening at a specific time.
+As a person planning my visit to the zoo, it would be useful to see all the time options for one DEMO grouped together, or see only the DEMOS happening at a specific time, or all the DEMOS happening at one location.
-I would also like to see
-all the DEMOS happening at one location.
-But I can’t sort or filter the DEMOS by time or location.
+But I can’t sort or filter the DEMOS by time or location --
 I can’t take the actions I want to take when I encounter this DEMO object in this system.
 As a regular visitor
 to the zoo site,
-I would describe this experience as unintuitive.
+I would describe this experience as *unintuitive*.

 If I were redesigning this DEMO list using the object-oriented method,